Research Centers and Groups

-The research groups housed within the Information School are internationally-recognized hubs for innovative scholarship and research.
+The research centers and groups housed within the Information School are internationally recognized hubs for innovative scholarship and research.

 Multiple iSchool Faculty

 The DataLab is the nexus for research on Data Science and Analytics at the UW iSchool.
 We study large-scale, heterogeneous human data in an effort to understand why individuals, consumers, and societies behave the way they do.
 As the focal point for industry partnerships related to “big data” and business analytics, the DataLab also provides infrastructure and support for student training and engagement in projects that involve the analysis of large datasets.

 Katie Davis, Director

 Digital Youth explores the interactions of young people with digital information and technology.
 Beginning with young children learning literacy skills through young adults and their information seeking behavior, faculty and students at the University of Washington Information School conduct research to understand how contemporary youth consume and create information through both traditional and 21st Century technologies.

 The GAMER Group explores new ideas and approaches for organizing and providing access to video games and interactive media, particularly from a user-centered perspective.
 They research various topics related to data modeling, metadata creation, and construction of controlled vocabularies for games and other related media such as music, artwork, videos, and more.